ITU's 160 anniversary

 WOMEN IN CYBER

-The ITU-D Women in Cyber programme addresses cultural and systemic barriers hindering women's inclusion in cybersecurity.
-It aims to empower women with essential skills for success in the field.
-The program focuses on fostering community, providing guidance, and promoting senior-junior solidarity among women in cybersecurity.
+The ITU-D Women in Cyber programme addresses cultural and systemic barriers hindering women's participation in cybersecurity.
+The program aims to empower women with essential skills for success in the field and foster community, provide guidance, and promote senior-junior solidarity among women in cybersecurity.
 Participants credit the program with enhancing their skills and knowledge, offering insights into the sector, diverse career paths, personal branding, and boosting confidence as females in cybersecurity.
 Learn more.